With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreHouston Wee Care Shelter Inc is a mental health clinic in Montgomery County, Texas, located at 28915 South Plum Creek Drive, 77386 zip code.
-Houston Wee Care Shelter Inc offers residential treatment.
-Houston Wee Care Shelter Inc provides couples/family therapy, group therapy and cognitive behavioral therapy to children / adolescents.
-Houston Wee Care Shelter Inc also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services provided by Houston Wee Care Shelter Inc include court-ordered outpatient treatment, diet and exercise counseling and vocational rehabilitation services.
+Learn MoreHouston Wee Care Shelter Inc is a mental health facility in Montgomery County, TX, located at 28915 South Plum Creek Drive, 77386.
+Houston Wee Care Shelter Inc provides residential treatment.
+Houston Wee Care Shelter Inc provides couples/family therapy, group therapy and psychotropic medication to children / adolescents.
+Houston Wee Care Shelter Inc also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Houston Wee Care Shelter Inc include psychosocial rehabilitation services, court-ordered outpatient treatment and diet and exercise counseling.

-Learn MoreFamily Houston Woodlands District Office is a mental health treatment clinic in Montgomery County, Texas, located at 1600 Lake Front Circle, Suite 200, 77380 zip code.
+Learn MoreFamily Houston Woodlands District Office is a mental health clinic in Montgomery County, TX, located at 1600 Lake Front Circle, Suite 200, 77380.
 Family Houston Woodlands District Office provides outpatient treatment.
-Family Houston Woodlands District Office provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and group therapy to children / adolescents, adults and seniors 65 or older.
-Family Houston Woodlands District Office also supports seniors or older adults, active duty military and veterans.
-Additional services provided by Family Houston Woodlands District Office consist of court-ordered outpatient treatment, education services and family psychoeducation.
+Family Houston Woodlands District Office offers cognitive behavioral therapy, couples/family therapy and integrated dual diagnosis disorder treatment to children / adolescents, young adults and seniors 65 or older.
+Family Houston Woodlands District Office also supports people with PTSD, transitional age young adults and people with trauma.
+Additional services offered at Family Houston Woodlands District Office include family psychoeducation, education services and court-ordered outpatient treatment.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.